marvin-rubia/Customer-Churning-Analysis-and-Prediction/README.md

 2. __Partner__ (less likely to churn if with a partner)
 3. __Dependents__ (less likely to churn if with dependent(s)).

-B. Offered Services (less likely if subscribed to the following services):
+B. Offered Services (less likely to churn if subscribed to the following services):

 1. __InternetService__ (less likely if DSL than Fiber Optic)
 2. __MultipleLines__